appanacca/pyLISA/README.md

 The base flow can be given as input in a text file, or you can use some basic flow already implemented (Poiseuille, Blasius boundary Layer).
 Is it possible to compute the spectrum and chose which eigenfunction look at, by clicking to the selected eigenvalues.

+Contact me if you are interested in the development of such tool !!!